seregazhuk/php-react-memcached/README.md

 ## Asynchronous Execution

-For each memcached command a client has a method.
+For each Memcached command a client has a method.
 All commands are executed asynchronously.
 The client stored pending requests and once it receives the response from the server, it starts resolving these requests.
 That means that each command returns a promise.
 When the server executed a command and returns a response, the promise will be resolved with this response.
 If there was an error, the promise will be rejected.